skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 ```

 This `AudioBook` class not only accepts a book's title, but also the total
 duration.
-To demonstrate a bit more functionality, the `describe` method was
+To demonstrate a bit more functionality, a method was also
 added to quickly describe the book.
 For example, we can instantiate a class for
 the audio book "Educated: A Memoir" and denote that it is 12 hours and 11 minutes
 long _(or 731 minutes)_.